sudo455/eazy-all-backup-system/README.md

 # eazy-all-backup-system

-is a eazy system that it helps you to backup all your files to a server that you have.
+is an eazy system that it helps you to backup all your files to a local server that you have.